Woodlawn Arts Academy

 A nonprofit 501(c)3 educational organization, the Academy is proud to be supported as an agency of the United Way of Whiteside County and United Way of Lee County.
 Through their support and generous donations from the community, we are able to offer more than $21,000 annually in financial assistance to those who qualify.

-Woodlawn Arts Academy’s main office hours will be as follows beginning Monday, June 29, 2020:
+Woodlawn Arts Academy’s main office hours will be as follows for the month of August 2020:

-NEW VIRTUAL PROGRAMMING STARTS IN JUNE!
-SCROLL DOWN FOR OUR END-OF-SUMMER PROGRAM GUIDE!
+NEW VIRTUAL PROGRAMMING HAPPENING NOW!
+SCROLL DOWN FOR OUR FALL 2020 PROGRAM GUIDE!

 - By emailing email@example.com